-Dear Hitesh:
+Dear Merel:

-I am pleased to inform you that you have been promoted to Senior Vice President and Chief Financial Officer of C3.ai, Inc. ("C3 AI").
-Effective March 1, 2024, your annualized base salary will be \$375,000, less payroll withholdings and deductions, paid on C3 AI's normal payroll schedule.
+I am pleased to inform you that you have been promoted to Senior Vice President, Operations of C3.ai, Inc. ("C3 AI"), reporting to me in my capacity as Chief Executive Officer.
+Effective July 31, 2024, your annualized base salary will be \$450,000, less payroll withholdings and deductions, paid on C3 Al's regular payroll schedule.

-You will be eligible to earn an annual discretionary performance bonus up to an annualized target of 100% of your base salary, which will be guaranteed for the first year of your employment (including your time as Chief Accounting Officer).
-After your first year, whether you earn or receive a bonus for any given fiscal year, and the amount of any such bonus, will be determined by C3 AI in accordance with C3 AI's Employee Handbook.
+You will be eligible to earn an annual discretionary performance bonus up to an annualized target of 50% of your base salary, which will be prorated for the current C3 AI fiscal year based on your length of employment in this role in such fiscal year.
+Whether you earn or receive a bonus for any given fiscal year and the amount of any such bonus will be determined by C3 AI in accordance with C3 AI's Employee Handbook.
 To earn any bonus, you must remain a full-time active employee through the date scheduled for payment of the bonus.
 The bonus, if earned, will be paid within a reasonable time after the end of the fiscal year to which it relates.